 VesselTracker processes half a billion messages every day.
 They use patented SDP technology with a detection rate of more than 5 times the number of vessels compared to non-SDP Satellites.
 This makes their map representation more accurate.

-VesselTracker is one of the fastest ship finding websites that I tried.
-However, the mandatory log in feature deters few searchers even if they find it in the first page of Google.
+VesselTracker is one of the fastest ship-finding websites that I tried.
+However, the mandatory login feature deters a few searchers even if they find it on the first page of Google.

 Then comes the limitation of the free account.
 You can only locate passenger ships in range with terrestrial AIS.

-But one thing I definitely like about VesselTracker is the news update or history about a certain ship.
-Every ship has her story right?
-By looking at a particular vessel, you can see her latest news, incidents or accident.
+But one thing I definitely like about VesselTracker is the news updates or history about a certain ship.

 5. MyShipTracking: Free Real Time AIS Vessel Tracking Vessels Finder Map